Physicians need to understand importance of patient discussions regarding surgery

 Letting patients speak, making a specific recommendation, and explaining what to expect are important parts of the surgical process.

 I was very fortunate to have exemplary mentors during my residency training who taught me everything from the science of ophthalmology to surgical techniques.
 Among the most important lessons was learning how to prepare patients for surgical procedures, discuss the issues and answer their questions appropriately.
-Robert A. Goldberg, MD, an oculoplastic surgeon, and Bradley R. Straatsma, MD, JD, a specialist in ocular oncology, both have a superb talent in connecting with patients on a deeper level.
-These are some of the pearls that I gleaned from working with them 20 years ago at the Jules Stein Eye Institute at UCLA.
+Bradley R. Straatsma, MD, JD, a specialist in ocular oncology, had a superb talent in connecting with patients on a deeper level.
+These are some of the pearls that I gleaned from working with him 20+ years ago at the Jules Stein Eye Institute at UCLA.

 (1) Connect with the patients and let them speak